stephenfuqua/stephenfuqua.github.io/best-practices-tdd-oo/test-driven-development.md

 Write code that passes the test

 {: .bg-info }
-Cleanup the code so that it is easy understand and maintain.
+Cleanup the code so that it is easy to understand and maintain.

 Note the emphasis on writing a test first.
 Why is that?